Road crash: NAS erects caution signs in Abuja road - Vanguard News

 According to him, “In line with the humanistic ideals, the Golden Groove Subdeck of Zuma Deck, executed the provision of road caution signs along Dutse/Bwari road.

 “We the members of National Association of Seadogs observed the incessant auto crash on the route.
-Having identified the blindspots on the road, proceeded to install road caution signs on some of the blindspots in order to alert motorists on the nature of the road.
-This we believe, will help to reduce accident on the route.
+Having identified the blind spots on the road, proceeded to install road caution signs on some of the blind spots in order to alert motorists on the nature of the road.
+This we believe, will help to reduce accidents on the route.

 “This programme was done with the Federal Road Safety Corps.
 The programme was carried out on the 21st of May 2021.